chrismytton/l/README.md

 # l

-Link shortner running on GitHub Actions and GitHub Pages.
+Link shortener running on GitHub Actions and GitHub Pages.

 Uses shell script to generate a static site which redirects to an external URL.